Business Operations

 Workers’ compensation insurance

-Also known as cyber liability insurance, this can help if your business faces computer-related attacks, such as malware, phishing, and ransomware, or if a laptop with confidential information is stolen, data breach insurance will cover the costs.
+Cyber insurance, or data breach insurance, can help if your business faces computer-related attacks, such as malware, phishing, and ransomware, or if a laptop with confidential information is stolen, data breach insurance will cover the costs.
+Costs might include customer notification, fraud monitoring services, and other costs required by state data breach laws.

 How to get ecommerce business insurance